odygrd/quill/README.md

 The main goals of the library are:

 -  **Simplicity** A small example code snippet should be enough to get started and use most of features.
--  **Performance** Ultra low latency for the caller threads, no formatting on the hot-path, asynchronous only mode.
+-  **Performance** Ultra low latency.
+No formatting on the hot-path, asynchronous only mode.
+No hot-path allocations for fundamental types, enums and strings (including `std::string` and `std::string_view`).
+Any other custom or user defined type gets copy constructed with the formatting done on a backend worker thread.
 -  **Convenience** Ease application monitoring/debugging.
 Latency is equal to latencies of binary loggers, but the produced log is in human readable form.

 ## Features